Vini9-9/Vini9-9/README.md

 Helping people to automatizate every "repetitive work".

-## What what moves me? 👨‍💻
+## What moves me? 👨‍💻

-📚 Science, technology, Sports, Travel
+📚 Science, Technology, Sports, Travel

 ⚡ Show for people how programming is so important in our lives.